Job outlooks for Senior government managers and officials

 The following factors contributed to this outlook:

-• Employment growth will lead to several new positions.
+• Employment decline will lead to the loss of some positions.

 • Several positions will become available due to retirements.

-Here are some key facts about Senior government managers and officials in the Winnipeg region:
+Here are some key facts about senior government managers and officials in the Winnipeg region:

 • Approximately 630 people worked in this occupation in May 2021.